boltops-tools/kubes/docs/_docs/config/hooks/docker.md

 ## exit_on_fail option

-By default, if the hook commands fail, then terraspace will exit with the original hook error code.
+By default, if the hook commands fail, then kubes will exit with the original hook error code.
 You can change this behavior with the `exit_on_fail` option.

 ```ruby
 before("build"